-The purpose of this site is to share my experiences and offer free practical advice and tricks to tune up specific old Evinrude and Johnson outboard boat motors so that you will feel comfortable doing the same.
+The main purpose of this site is to share my experiences and offer free practical advice and tricks to tune up specific old Evinrude and Johnson outboard boat motors so that you will feel comfortable doing the same.
 Also, I give some background history on each of these motors so that you will appreciate them better.
 If you have one of the outboard boat motors that I talk about in these "Tune Up Projects," and you want to tune up your own old Evinrude or Johnson outboard boat motor to get it running well, this is the place for you.
 While this site is no replacement for a service manual, the pages which describe these tune up projects contain step by step instructions as well as pictures which go far beyond what you would find in a typical service manual.
 As time goes on, I hope to add more "Tune Up Projects" to the list below.
-Please visit the Facebook Fan Page and let us know that you were here.
 Positive feedback is always appreciated, but I can take the criticism as well.

 Please CLICK HERE to continue with the author's introduction.